BlankTiger/cargotomllsp/README.md

 This LSP server will spare you from going over to crates.io/docs.rs/... to find whatever package version is the latest one.
 Inspired by some videos of people having this functionality in vsc\*de.
 Can't let those pesky vsc\*de soyboy developers get away with having more features (support for vsc\*de will maybe be added in the future)...

-## Supported features
+## Supported features 🧰

-Currently server is capable of supplying:
+Currently, server is capable of supplying:
 - latest version of the crate
 - feature names